HariSekhon/DevOps-Bash-tools/README.md

 - `pingdom_*.sh` - [Pingdom](https://www.pingdom.com/) queries and reports for status, latency, average response times, latency averages by hour, SMS credits, outages periods and durations over the last year etc.
   - `pingdom_api.sh` - Solarwinds [Pingdom](https://www.pingdom.com/) [API](https://docs.pingdom.com/api/) query script
   - `pingdom_foreach_check.sh` - runs any templated command against each [Pingdom](https://www.pingdom.com/) check
+  - `pingdom_checks.sh` - show all Pingdom checks, status and latencies
+  - `pingdom_checks_outages.sh` / `pingdom_checks_outages.sh` - show one or all Pingdom checks outage histories for the last year
+  - `pingdom_checks_average_response_times.sh` - shows the average response times for all Pingdom checks for the last week
+  - `pingdom_check_latency_by_hour.sh` / `pingdom_checks_latency_by_hour.sh` - shows the average latency for one or all Pingdom checks broken down by hour of the day, over the last week
+  - `pingdom_sms_credits.sh` - gets the remaining number of Pingdom SMS credits
 - `jenkins_cli.sh` - runs Jenkins CLI, auto-inferring basic configuations, auto-downloads `jenkins-cli.jar` from Jenkins server if not present, infers a bunch of Jenkins related variables like `$JENKINS_URL` and authentication from `$JENKINS_USER`/`$JENKINS_PASSWORD`, or finds admin password from inside local docker container.
 Used heavily by `jenkins.sh` one-shot setup
 - `jenkins_password.sh` - gets Jenkins admin password from local docker container.
 Used by `jenkins_cli.sh`
 - `jenkins.sh` - one-touch [Jenkins CI](https://jenkins.io/), launches in docker, installs plugins, validates `Jenkinsfile`, configures jobs from `$PWD/setup/jenkins-job.xml` and sets Pipeline to git remote origin's `Jenkinsfile`, triggers build, tails results in terminal.
 Call from any repo top level directory with a `Jenkinsfile` pipeline and `setup/jenkins-job.xml` (all mine have it)